Akshat-Jaiswal-8/body-works/README.md

     npm run dev
     ```

-   Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+   Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

-## Usage

-1. **Sign Up**: Create an account or log in if you already have one.
-2. **Set Goals**: Define your fitness goals and start tracking.
-3. **Log Workouts**: Add exercises, sets, reps, and weights to your workout log.
-4. **Track Diet**: Enter your meals and monitor your calorie intake.
-5. **View Progress**: Check your progress through detailed reports and analytics.

 ## Contributing